IvanDeus/checkpoint-api-scripts/README.md

 # checkpoint-api-scripts
-Check Point firewall management API add or modify multiple objects api scripts cpapi required, can run directly from R8x.xx management machine
+Check Point firewall management API scripts collection to add or modify multiple objects.
+Can run directly from a  R8x.xx management machine.

 ---